 Here we have the name change and once again God says, Abraham will be a father of “many nations“.

-Now right away we have a major, major problem with current events and popular Bible teachings if we believe either the Palestinians or Jews are God’s “chosen people“.
+Now right away we have a major, major problem with current events and popular Bible teachings if we believe either the Palestinians or Jews (as in Judaism) are God’s “chosen people“.
 God told us twice, Abraham’s children would become “many nations,” not one.

 6 “And I will make thee exceeding fruitful, and I will make nations of thee, and kings shall come out of thee.”